 The eye is especially vulnerable to oxidation because it is constantly being exposed to ultra-violet and blue light.
 This damage due to exposure to UV light is cumulative - meaning that the result of days and years of exposure to sunlight is the development of eye conditions like cataracts and macular degeneration.

 Exposure to UV light for 5 hours or more a day, including your years as a teen and young adult, increases your risk for cataracts and macular degeneration.

 What impact does cataract surgery have on the progression of

-There are some anecdotal incidences of the progression of wet macular degeneration after cataract surgery - however, it has not been proven.
+There are some anecdotal incidences of the progression of wet macular degeneration after cataract surgery.

 Cataracts cause the clouding of the lens on the front of your eyes.
 This "cloudiness" prevents images and light from entering the eye.
 Also with advanced cataracts the doctor is unable to detect AMD because he can't see through the cloudy lens.

 What used to be a simple decision to have the cataracts removed, becomes more complicated when a person has macular degeneration.
 Sometimes doctors will recommend that the AMD patient with cataracts wait until the vision loss is more severe before they will do surgery.